749 Galilee earthquake: Eastern Christian sources

-There are four major Syriac chronicles which mention damages from earthquakes, though may not all be describing the same events.
+There are four major Syriac chronicles which mention damage from earthquakes, though may not all be describing the same events.
 The first chronicle was the Zuqnin Chronicle, mistakenly attributed to Dionysius I Telmaharoyo (9th century), but currently thought to have been written by an anonymous 9th-century monk of the Zuqnin Monastery.
 The second was the chronicle of Elijah of Nisibis (11th century), the third was the chronicle of Michael the Syrian (12th century), and the fourth and last was the Chronicle of 1234 (13th century).

 There is some dating confusion.
 The chronicles all follow the Seleucid era calendar, but use two different reckonings of the era (the Babylonian and Macedonian versions).
 They all cover the second earthquake described by Theophanes.
 The only one who provides a specific chronology for the event was Elijah of Nisibis, who reports that the earthquake actually started in year 1059 of the Seleucid era and ended in year 1060 of the same era (Spring 748 and Spring 749).
 He counted spring as the start of the year.

 The Chronicle of 1234 dates the earthquake to year 1060 of the Seleucid era.
 Michael the Syrian offers no clear date, though a 19th-century translator noted in a footnote that the event could be dated to 6241 Anno Mundi, year 1060 of the Seleucid era, and year 749/750 Anno Domini.
 The dating was reportedly off by a year, since Michael's chronicle includes many chronological errors.
 It is unclear whether Michael himself was responsible for the errors, or whether they were introduced by copyists of the chronicle.
 The Zuqnin Chronicle dated the earthquake to year 1059 of the Seleucid era.

-None of the four Chronicles dates the even to 18 January.
+None of the four Chronicles dates the event to 18 January.
 The date would nearly coincide with the Feast of Mary for the Seeds (blessing of the crops), one of the principal feasts of Mary, mother of Jesus in the Syrian tradition.
 It was celebrated on 15 January.
 In 749, the feast occurred on a Sunday, and so it would be celebrated a day or two following the actual date.

 The Zuqnin Chronicle mentions only one locality damaged by the earthquake, Maboug (modern Manbij).
-It also mentions vaguely damages in the Western region.
+It also mentions vaguely damage in the Western region.
 In the Syriac Orthodox Church, the western region referred to the ecclesiastic province centered in Antioch, as opposed to the eastern region which was the ecclesiastic province centered in Tikrit.
 There was no strictly geographic definition of the ecclesiastic provinces.

 The other three chronicles list many localities in Syria which suffered from the earthquake.
 In the Palestine region, these chronicles mention that the earthquake damaged Tiberias, Mount Tabor, and Jericho.
 In contrast to the Arab chronicles, they do not mention earthquake damage in Jerusalem.
-Elijah mentions that a village near Mount Tabor was displaced by the earthquake, but does not mention either damages to the area or human casualties.
+Elijah mentions that a village near Mount Tabor was displaced by the earthquake, but does not mention either damage to the area or human casualties.
 He also mentions damage in the church of Maboug (Manbij), which was located about 500 km away from Mount Tabor.